AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Introduction

 This paper makes the following contributions: \begin{itemize}[noitemsep, topsep=0pt] \item We present the duality of CCM from device-centric and memory-centric perspectives, highlighting unexploited trade-offs arising from the underlying mechanisms and CXL protocols (\Cref{sec:motiv}).
-We emphasize an end-to-end pipeline perspective of CCM systems, showing how diverse workload characteristics can lead to suboptimal performance and idle times at both the host and the CCM. \item We propose a new protocol, asynchronous back-stream\-ing, which integrates the strengths of different CCM modes and CXL protocols.
-It enables continuous overlap of components, thereby reducing end-to-end runtime and minimizing idle times in the host–CCM interaction pipeline (\Cref{sec:system}). \item We design \system, which embodies asynchronous back-streaming as its offloading mechanism. \system supports lightweight host pipelining, proactive back-stream\-ing of data, and an out-of-order streaming interface that increases data movement parallelism and performance, \cred{while ensuring ordering correctness} (\Cref{sec:system}). \item We evaluate \system through detailed simulations and compare its performance against \baseline under \cred{various} partial offloading mechanisms.
-Our results with different application benchmarks show that \system significantly reduces end-to-end runtime, and improves host and CCM efficiency. (\Cref{sec:eval}). \end{itemize}
+We emphasize an end-to-end pipeline perspective of CCM systems, showing how diverse workload characteristics can lead to suboptimal performance and idle times at both the host and the CCM. \item We propose a new protocol \iscaRev{for CCM offloading,} asynchronous back-stream\-ing, \sheph{which uniquely coordinates CXL.io DMA and CXL.mem to enable} continuous overlap of components, thereby reducing end-to-end runtime and minimizing idle times in the host–CCM interaction pipeline (\Cref{sec:system}). \item We design \system, which embodies asynchronous back-streaming as its offloading mechanism. \system supports lightweight host pipelining, proactive back-stream\-ing of data, and an \iscaRev{OoO} streaming interface that increases data movement parallelism and performance, \cred{while ensuring ordering correctness} (\Cref{sec:system}). \item We evaluate \system through detailed simulations and compare its performance against \baseline under \cred{various} partial offloading mechanisms. \sheph{Across diverse workloads, \system provides significant improvements in end-to-end runtime, and host and CCM efficiency.} (\Cref{sec:eval}). \end{itemize}